willwillems/beerboard/README.md

 > A simple central way to mange the ammount of beers consumed in a group.

+## Demo
+To see the basics in action you can login [here](https://bierbord.nl/) with the following credentials:

+    email:    test123@test.nl
+    password: test123

 ## Build Setup

 ``` bash